 The Day Eric Clapton Announced Cream’s Breakup

 The working relationship among the three members of Cream was never an easy or uncomplicated one.
-The egos involved in keeping one of the world's first supergroups powered was astronomical.
+The egos involved in keeping one of the world's first supergroups powered were astronomical.
 One guy was a cantankerous madman, another continuously tried to wrestle control of the group and another was called "God" by his fans.
-Did anyone really expect the band to last more than a couple of years?
+Did anyone expect the band to last more than a couple of years?